-President......Mr.
-Marshall Dana
+President

+Vice "Mrs. Marshall Daner

-Vice-president.....Mrs.
-Helen Ladd Corbett
+Mrs. Helen Ladd Corbett

-Secretary......Dr.
-H. B. Myers
+Dr. H. B. Myers'

-Treasurer.....Mr.
-A. L. Mills
+Treasurer Mr. A. L. Mills

-Medical Director....Dr.
-C. U. Moore
+Medical Direcor Dr. C. U. Moore

-A nurse for one year is to be provided by the Visiting Nurses Assoc. \$500.00 has been appropriated by the Junior Red Cross Assoc.
+A nurse for one year is to be provided by the Visiting Nurses Association. \$500.00 has been appropriated by the Junior Red Cross Association.
 One new station will be started at once and the Dispensary will be used as a Central Station for the work.

-As a need has developed for an X-Ray machine, both in the T. B. Clinic and in the General Clinic, the matter was taken up with the City Commissioners by Dr. Mackenzie and an appropriation of \$100.00 has been made for this purpose. \$250.00 each has been donated by the Oregon T. B. Assoc., V. N. A., and the Peoples' Institute, and Dr. Mackenzie had on hand a, fund of \$150.00 which he donated, making an all the \$1600.00 needed for the machine and the order has been placed for the same.
+As a need has developed for an X Ray Machine both in the T. B. Clinic and in the General Clinic, the matter was taken up with the City Commissioners by Dr. Mackenzie and an appropriation of \$100.00 has been made for this purpose. \$250.00, each, has been donated by the Oregon T. B. Association, V. N. A. and the Peoples' Institute and Dr. Mackenzie had on hand a fund of \$150.00 which he donated, making in all the \$1600.00 needed for the machine and the order has been placed for the same.

-We are now doing a line of work in connection with the Dispensary which was requested of us by the State which is cooperating with the U.S. Public Health Service in making a survey of the mentally defective, the delinquents and the dependents.
-This survey is being made under the direction of Dr. Chester Carlisle of the U.S. Health Service.
+We are now doing a line of work in connection with the Dispensary which was requested of us by the State which is co-operating with the U. S. Public Health Service in making a survey of the mentally defective, the delinquents and the dependents.

+This survey is being made under the direction of Dr. Chester Carlisle of the U. S. Health Service.

 The report of the dispensary will be made from 7000 registration cards of the patients during the past year.

 The work of the dispensary shows a constant increase from year to year.

-Every effort to develop a larger and more efficient work is being made through careful attention at the clinics; through friendly visiting; and by the use of printed cards and circulars; but I believe the greatest agency for building up a much larger dispensary would be a larger term of service and greater regularity on the part of the attending physicians.
+Every effort to develop a larger and more efficient work is being made through careful attention at the clinics; through friendly visiting and by the use of printed cards and circulars; but I believe the greatest agency for building up a much larger dispensary would be a larger term of service and greater regularity on the part of the attending physicians.

-This I think has been demonstrated by the T. B. Clinic which has been in charge of the same specialist since its organization.
+This I think has been demonstrated by the Tuberculosis Clinic which has been in charge of the same specialist since its organization.